Homeless shelters begin to see value in making room for pets | Loop Jamaica

 “She needs me.
 She gives me my focus.
 I have to feed her.
 I have to walk her.
 It’s a real relationship,” said Niebur, before following Petey to the small, fenced-in dog park on the grounds of the shelter in the Venice neighbourhood where the inseparable pair have lived for about two years.

-“So we always want to reduce the amount of barriers that we have for people in bringing them off the street,” he said.
-“We realize that pets are like family to people.”
+“So we always want to reduce the number of barriers that we have for people in bringing them off the street,” he said.
+“We realise that pets are like family to people.”

 The Venice shelter operated by the non-profit People Assisting the Homeless, or PATH, was the first of its kind in Los Angeles County to allow residents to bring animal companions, Huxford said.